jdw102/turtle-drawing/doc/DESIGN.md

 #### Features Affected by Assumptions

-We assume that languages can be dynamically changed, so the way languages are changed in this program is to create a `setLanguage` method, which changes the text of all the occurrences where languages need to be changed.

 ## Significant differences from Original Plan

-In our original plan, we made the `OolalaGame` class a simpler class whose responsibility is mainly to set up the scene, and all the specific UI components are in `CanvasScreen` and `TextBox` class.
+In our original plan, we did not separate model from view.
-However, we found that in this way, the program is not very extensible, so we make `CanvasScreen` and `TextBox` classes only for view, which mainly contains `makeXXX` methods which do not specify a certain components, and we pass magical value to this method to create different components as an abstraction.
+However, we found that in this way, the program is not extensible, so we make two subclasses inheriting the `AppModel` class.

 ## New Features HowTo

 #### Easy to Add Features

-# set the Home location to a specific xy-location (default is the center of the display)

-# set the Home location to a specific xy-location (default is the center of the display)
+set the Home location to a specific xy-location (default is the center of the display)

-These two features are easy to add since we assume that the size of window do not change.

 #### Other Features not yet Done

-Animation.
+Added: Animation.
 This feature is important, without which our program seems to be lack of animation and vivacity.
 This feature should be done since we have biological entities in the next part.

+Tests for GUI

+Option for enable animation or not